 Many people begin using heroin after misusing prescription opioids, often prescribed for chronic pain.
 Others may start due to emotional distress, peer influence, trauma, or underlying mental health conditions.
 Repeated use changes brain chemistry and disrupts the brain’s reward system, making it increasingly difficult to stop without professional help.

-Addiction is a chronic medical condition—not a sign of weakness—that requires comprehensive treatment.
-At Red Ribbon Recovery Colorado, care focuses on addressing both the physical dependence and the emotional and behavioral factors that contribute to substance use, giving individuals the tools to stop heroin use and start long term sobriety.
+Addiction is a chronic medical condition—not a sign of weakness—that requires comprehensive treatment for heroin tailored to the individual’s needs.
+As one of the leading heroin rehabs Colorado residents trust, our care focuses on addressing both the physical dependence and the emotional and behavioral factors that contribute to substance use, giving individuals the tools to stop heroin use and start long term sobriety.

 Long-term consequences of heroin abuse